View Document

 It is not:

 Sponsorship, which is the provision of money, goods, or services for a specific activity or program in return for a material benefit.
 A material benefit will generally be a taxable supply for the purposes of Goods and Services Tax (GST) and accordingly, unlike in the case of gifts, GST will be applicable for a sponsorship.
-Sponsorship arrangements entered into and managed by the Philanthropy team will also be consistent with the Gift Acceptance Principles.
+Sponsorship arrangements entered into and managed by the Philanthropy and Public Engagement will also be consistent with the Gift Acceptance Principles.